-Home child care licensees must obtain written confirmation from the City of Hamilton that their proposed homes align with the CWELCC Directed Growth Strategy before receiving any funding.
+Home child care licensees must receive written confirmation from the City of Hamilton that the proposed child care homes are aligned with the directed growth approach and eligible for CWELCC funding.

-Funding agreements must include a commitment to maintain the approved number of child care spaces through the CWELCC agreement term, regardless of any changes in the provider's licensed capacity prior to March 31, 2026.
+Funding agreements for start up grants for home child care licensees must include a commitment from the licensee to maintain the number of approved child care spaces in the service area for the duration of the CWELCC agreement, even if the licensed capacity of the licensee changes prior to March 31, 2026.